nicol-777/FoodHygieneApp/docs/implementation.md

 # Use case 23: Viewing Nearby Businesses - Created by Hafsa Robleh
+**Steps:**

+1. Once the pop-up is dismissed, the system updates the **map interface.**
+2. The map now displays **multiple blue dots,** each representing a nearby business.
+3. The user can use the **zoom controls (+/-)** or **click and drag** to explore the suggested businesses.
+4. Clicking on any **blue dot** provides **additional business details.**
+5. If the user wants to restart the search, they can click the **Reset** button.

+**Expected Outcome:**
+- The map dynamically updates to show available businesses.
+- The user can interact with the suggested results by zooming in or clicking on business markers.
+- The **Reset** button clears the search fields and allows for a new query.

 ![Your paragraph text (83)](https://github.com/user-attachments/assets/efe0084c-7b37-45bd-9c97-96b8ddd7d0d7)

 # Use case 24:  Map View with Show List Button - Created by Hafsa Robleh
+**Steps:**

+1. Click the Show List button to switch from the map view to a structured list view of results.
+2. The system displays a table containing business names, addresses, and hygiene ratings.

+**Expected Outcome:**
+The user transitions from **map-based search** to a **list-based** view of search results.

 ![Your paragraph text (91)](https://github.com/user-attachments/assets/ef5e2652-a6c5-494f-9996-d8930421d1dd)